tiation/DiceRollerSimulator/README.md

 3. **Press ⌘+R** to build and run
 4. **Choose your path** - Player or Dungeon Master
 5. **Start rolling dice** and managing your campaigns!

 ---

+## 📱 Releases

+The latest IPA build of Dice Of Middle-Earth is available through two installation methods:

+### TestFlight
+1. Install TestFlight from the App Store
+2. Accept our beta invitation link (contact [tiatheone@protonmail.com](mailto:tiatheone@protonmail.com) for access)
+3. Install the app through TestFlight

+### Side-loading
+1. Download the latest IPA release from our [GitHub Releases page](https://github.com/tiation/tiation-dice-roller-ios/releases)
+2. Install via Xcode or your preferred iOS deployment tool (e.g., AltStore)
+3. Trust the developer certificate in iOS Settings

+---